 ProCredit's focus on small and medium-sized businesses entails a very high degree of diversification in both customer loans and customer deposits.
 Geographically, this diversification spans regions and countries, comprising urban and rural areas within countries.
-In terms of client groups, this diversification spans economic sectors, client groups (small and medium-sized enterprises) and income groups.
-Both the high degree of diversification and our simple, transparent products and processes result in a significant reduction of the group's risk profile.
+In terms of client groups, this diversification spans economic sectors, client groups (SMEs and private clients) and income groups.
+The diversification of the loan portfolio is an integral part of the group's credit risk management policy.
+A further characteristic of our approach is that we seek to provide our clients with simple, easily understandable services.
+This leads to a high degree of transparency not only for the respective client, but also from a risk management point of view.
+Both the high degree of diversification and our simple, transparent services and processes result in a significant reduction of the group's risk profile.